Der Rosenkavalier: Act 3

-Valzacchi and Annina, fed up with the Baron, help Octavian prepare a trap the following evening.
-Elaborate preparations are seen in pantomime before Ochs arrives with "Mariandel," ready for a cozy dinner at a table set for two.
+Fed up with the Baron, Valzacchi and Annina help Octavian prepare a trap the next evening.
+Elaborate preparations are seen in pantomime before Ochs arrives with "Mariandel", ready for a cozy dinner at a table set for two.

-In spite of himself, Ochs is disturbed by "Mariandel's" uncanny resemblance to his nemesis Octavian, and he keeps catching glimpses of strange apparitions in the room.
-A disguised Annina bursts in, calling Ochs her husband and the father of her (numerous) children, who crowd around him crying "Papa!
+Ochs is disturbed by "Mariandel's" uncanny resemblance to his nemesis Octavian, and keeps catching glimpses of strange apparitions in the room.
+A disguised Annina bursts in, calling Ochs her husband and the father of her (numerous) children, who crowd around him, crying, "Papa!
 Papa!"
-The Baron calls for the police; to his unpleasant surprise, the vice squad treats him with suspicion, and Valzacchi is suddenly claiming not to know him.
-The police inspector asks about the "woman" accompanying him, and Ochs lies that "she" is his fiancée, Sophie Faninal – just in time for Herr von Faninal to arrive, demanding to know why Ochs' messenger (presumably Valzacchi) has summoned him to this disreputable place.
+The Baron calls for the police; to his unpleasant surprise, the vice squad treats him with suspicion, and Valzacchi claims not to know him.
+The police inspector asks about the "woman" accompanying him, and Ochs lies that "she" is his fiancée, Sophie Faninal – just in time for Herr von Faninal to arrive, demanding to know why Ochs's messenger (presumably Valzacchi) has summoned him to this disreputable place.
 When asked if "Mariandel" is his daughter, Faninal retorts in a rage that his daughter is outside.
-The real Sophie enters, confirming this statement, and her apoplectic father staggers out, leaning on her shoulder.
+Sophie enters, confirming this assertion, and her apoplectic father staggers out, leaning on her shoulder.

 "Mariandel" now offers to make a statement in private, and retires behind a screen with the Police Inspector.
 Soon Ochs sees articles of women's clothing coming into view.
-He rages against the vice squad, but is interrupted by the arrival of the Marschallin.
-The Police Inspector greets her before clearing the room, and she explains to the Baron that he has been had.
-Sophie returns and tells Ochs that their engagement is off; Octavian emerges, and the Marschallin confirms that Octavian, Valzacchi, Annina, and others set up a "masquerade" together to break his engagement.
+He rages against the vice squad, but is interrupted by the Marschallin's arrival.
+The Police Inspector greets her before clearing the room, and she explains to the Baron that he has been fooled.
+Sophie returns and tells Ochs that their engagement is off; Octavian emerges, and the Marschallin confirms that Octavian, Valzacchi, Annina, and others set up a "masquerade" to break his engagement.
 Ochs, glancing back and forth between Octavian and the Marschallin, now grasps the nature of their relationship and implies that he may tell the Marschallin's husband of it, but he is cowed by the Marschallin's force of will (if not the sight of Octavian's sword) and ingloriously departs, pursued by children and bill collectors.

 The Marschallin, Sophie, and Octavian are left alone, and Octavian does not know what to do.
-The Marschallin introduces herself to Sophie, recognizing that the day she feared has come (Trio: "Marie Theres'!" / "Hab' mir's gelobt"), and releases Octavian to be with the woman he truly loves.
+The Marschallin introduces herself to Sophie, recognizing that the day she feared has come (Trio: "Marie Theres'!" / "Hab' mir's gelobt"), and releases Octavian to be with the woman he loves.
 She then withdraws, with a promise to Sophie that she will offer Faninal a face-saving ride home in her carriage.
-As soon as she is gone, Sophie and Octavian run to each other's arms.
+As soon as she is gone, Sophie and Octavian run to each other.
 Faninal and the Marschallin return to find them locked in an embrace.
 With a last, bittersweet look toward her lost lover, the Marschallin heads for the carriage with Faninal.
 Sophie and Octavian follow after another brief but ecstatic love duet ("Ist ein Traum" / "Spür' nur dich").
-The opera ends with little Mohammed trotting in to retrieve Sophie's dropped handkerchief, then racing out again after the others.
+The opera ends with Mohammed trotting in to retrieve Sophie's dropped handkerchief, then racing out again after the others.